Robotics > KUKA Robotics integration

 Software ecosystem:

-- URCaps: Plugin ecosystem with 300+ certified applications
+- URCaps: Plugin ecosystem for third-party integrations

-- URSim: Offline simulation and programming environment
+- URSim: Offline simulation environment

 Programming capabilities:

-- Visual programming with drag-and-drop nodes
+- Visual programming with Program Tree interface

-- URScript for advanced control
+- URScript scripting language for custom control

-- World-centric coordinate frames
+- World-centric and tool-centric coordinate frames

 Current state: UR cobots execute pre-programmed routines stored locally: